 On Campus Employment

 International students can only work a maximum of 20 hours a week on campus during the academic year when classes are in session.
-During break periods students can work a maximum of 40 hours a week.
-All students who plan to work must apply for a social security number which is coordinated through the International Student Advisor.
+During break periods students can work full time.
+All students who plan to work must apply for a social security number, which is coordinated through the Office of of International Student Services.

 Off Campus Employment